SSWConsulting/SSW.Rules.Content/rules/no-hello/rule.md

 "Hey, are you there?"
 :::
 :::bad
-Bad example: You're left waiting for a response
+Bad example - You're left waiting for a response
 :::

 :::greybox
 "Hi Bob, do you have a sec?"
 :::
 :::bad
-Bad example: Has no context
+Bad example - No context
 :::

 :::greybox
 "Ping"
 :::
 :::bad
-Bad example: They're left waiting for you to ask a question
+Bad example - They're left waiting for you to ask a question
 :::

 Instead of doing this, just ask the question!